UCL/git-novice/_episodes/05-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `mars.txt`, adding yet another line.
+We've been adding small changes at a time to `guacamole.md`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `guacamole.md`, adding yet another line.

 ~~~
-$ nano mars.txt
+$ nano guacamole.md
-$ cat mars.txt
+$ cat guacamole.md
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+# Ingredients
+- avocado
+- lime
+- salt
+# Instructions
 An ill-considered change
 ~~~
 {: .output}